ZeusLMT/server-side-scripting-framework/README.md

 - Delete image (PUT) with Postman only
 - Search for image by category (query in DB)
 - Authentication (HTTPS redirecting)

+###Week 3 TODO list:
+- Delete and Update work with front-end page
+- User login (with hashed pwd)
+- Use template engine (pug) for front-end
+- Use Helmet, search for vulnerabilities and fix them